 Savaria acquires approximately 80% of required parts from external suppliers and assembles the final products.
 Drawings of the various components used to assemble final products are submitted to subcontractors that supply these parts to Savaria using the just-in-time production strategy.
-Suppliers compete on price, delivery, service and quality.
 The inventory turnover rate is fourteen weeks.